-Walk This Way
+Walk This Way with The Dazzle Club

 The Dazzle Club is a London-based group of artists-activists performing in public space with dazzle camouflage to challenge new surveillance technologies such as facial recognition and to fight racial bias.
-The members organise silent walks while wearing assymetrical makeup in patters to prevent their faces being matched on any database.
+The members organise silent walks while wearing assymetrical makeup in patterns to prevent their faces being matched on any database.

 Image: Co-founder Evie Price wearing a CV Dazzle facepaint design.
 Courtesy of Cocoa Laney.